ibm-cloud-docs/secure-enterprise/deploy-regions.md

 1. [Create a customized deployable architecture](/docs/secure-enterprise?topic=secure-enterprise-basic-custom) called `Example Corps' infrastructure` and onboard it to a private catalog called `Example Corp catalog`.

-1. Make sure you have the following access roles to create a project and permission to create the project tool resources within the account:
+1. Make sure that you have the following access roles to create a project and permission to create the project tool resources within the account:
     * The Editor role on the {{site.data.keyword.cloud_notm}} Projects service.
     * The Editor and Manager role on the {{site.data.keyword.bplong}} service
     * The Viewer role on the resource group for the project

     For more information about access and permissions, see [Assigning users access to projects](/docs/secure-enterprise?topic=secure-enterprise-access-project).

 1. Set up an authentication method.
-You can use an API key stored in {{site.data.keyword.secrets-manager_short}} or a trusted profile to authorize a deployment to your target account:
+You can use an API key that is stored in {{site.data.keyword.secrets-manager_short}} or a trusted profile to authorize a deployment to your target account:
     1. [Create a {{site.data.keyword.secrets-manager_short}} service instance](/docs/secrets-manager?topic=secrets-manager-create-instance&interface=ui) in your {{site.data.keyword.cloud_notm}} account.
 To create a secret, you must have the Writer role or higher on the {{site.data.keyword.secrets-manager_short}} service.
 After you create your secret instance, make sure that you select **Other secret type** to add an arbitrary secret.
 For information about creating an arbitrary secret, see [Creating arbitrary secrets in the UI](/docs/secrets-manager?topic=secrets-manager-arbitrary-secrets&interface=ui).
 Your arbitrary secret must contain the API key.
 The API key must be created in the target account that you want to deploy to.
 For more information, go to [Using an API key with Secrets Manager to authorize a project to deploy an architecture](/docs/secure-enterprise?topic=secure-enterprise-authorize-project).

-    1. Create a trusted profile in the account you want to deploy to with the ability to create a service ID, create and delete API keys for the service ID, and deploy the architecture.
+    1. Create a trusted profile in the account that you want to deploy to.
+The trusted profile needs the ability to create a service ID, create and delete API keys for the service ID, and deploy the architecture.
 For more information, go to [Using trusted profiles to authorize a project to deploy an architecture](/docs/secure-enterprise?topic=secure-enterprise-tp-project).

 1. Create two SSH keys, one in the `us-south` region and one in the `us-east` region.
 For more information, go to [Getting started with SSH keys](/docs/vpc?topic=vpc-ssh-keys&interface=ui).